rrwiren/Getting_and_Cleaning_Data_Course_Project/README.md

 # Getting and Cleaning Data - Course Project

-This repository is hosting my week 4 assignment for the Getting and Cleaning Data course which is part of the Johns Hopkins Data Science Specialization by at Coursera.
+This repository is hosting my week 4 assignment for the Getting and Cleaning Data course which is part of the Johns Hopkins Data Science Specialization at Coursera.

 The purpose of this assignment is to demonstrate ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.